Tactics, the peloton, drafting, breakaways and attacks

 So if it’s easier in the peloton, why are there breakaways?
 Usually a group of 3 to 6 riders will break off the front most days, although it can be a solo rider.
 Fairly often, this is to give their sponsors some camera time, and so you don’t normally see overall contenders do this (they have teams to help protect their energy).
 The breakaway riders will often be from rival teams but usually agree to work together, to give themselves more of a chance by drafting together to try to keep the peloton at bay.

 Thrillingly sometimes the breakaways manage to hang on to win the stage.
-More often they get swallowed back into the peloton when they tire, or if the peloton chases them down because they’re a threat, or when the peloton is speeding up at the end of a stage gearing up for a mass sprint with lots of cyclists going for the stage win.
+More often they get swallowed back into the peloton when they tire, or if the peloton chases them down because they’re a threat (to the GC, see stage 1), or when the peloton is speeding up at the end of a stage gearing up for a mass sprint with lots of cyclists going for the stage win.

 Slightly different from a breakway, attacks usually take place on climbs.
 It’s exciting stuff to see a rider very suddenly power away from the group he’s with.
 He may make it if he hasn’t gone too early, and has the leg power to finish the climb strongly, or if the other riders just can’t keep pace.